grindmother/ferment/README.md

 ---

-**Current Status**

-Since our initial Alpha release last year, we have made vast improvements to our underlying [peer to peer communication network](https://github.com/ssbc).
-Armed with the knowledge we have learned in the past year and our improved network software, we are working on taking LolaShare to the next level with our Beta release.

-**LolaShare Network is offline**
+**Current Status: LolaShare Network is offline**

 Don't be worried!
 We'll be back online very soon.

-As we prepare our new Beta version we have taken the main LolaShare "pub" offline.
-This means that until our next release, you will not be able to join the p2p network.
+Since our initial Alpha release last year, we have made vast improvements to our underlying [peer to peer communication network](https://github.com/ssbc).
+Armed with the knowledge we have learned in the past year and our improved network software, we are working on taking LolaShare to the next level with a Beta release.

+The Alpha version was using a custom fork of [SSB](https://github.com/ssbc), and we are now in the process to updating to the latest version of SSB.
+Until we are updated, there is no way for peers to find each other on the network.

 If you'd like to help please see our [Contributing](#contributing) section.